Welcome to the official OKD 4 documentation, where you can find information to help you learn about OKD and start exploring its features.

 Select the activity that interests you from the contents of this Welcome page

-As someone setting out to install an OKD Latest cluster, this documentation will help you:
+As someone setting out to install an OKD 4 cluster, this documentation helps you:

 Install a cluster on AWS: You have the most installation options when you deploy a cluster on Amazon Web Services (AWS).
 You can deploy clusters with default settings or custom AWS settings.
 You can also deploy a cluster on AWS infrastructure that you provisioned yourself.
 You can modify the provided AWS CloudFormation templates to meet your needs.